-'The rents,' Lord Lockrace observed in the conclusive tone of brevity.
-(32;315)
+"The rents," Lord Lockrace observed in the conclusive tone of brevity.
+(32:315)

 Lord Lockrace is, of course, quite right.
-For Lockrace and the rest of Meredith's characters here pretty well, the rents are their godgiven due.
-It is by their land, their property, their unearned income that this conservative class can live the way it does - can live at all.
-And Meredith absorbs into this attack on landowners and capital Arnold's attack on the barbarism of the aristocracy and philistinism of the middle classes - an attack on the English establishment mindlessness, its contempt for the arts.
-The two qualities are not necessarily associated - and Meredith does not assert that they are; indeed, he shows with the French count, Renée's father, an equally inequitable political and social system supporting a man of taste; the count looks at the art treasures of Venice on his feudal, unearned wealth; while Romfrey wouldn't go to visit Nevil in Venice - it would mean 'breaking loose from shooting engagements at a minute's notice, to rush off to a fetid foreign city notorious for mud and mosquitoes' (5;42).
+For Lockrace and the rest of Meredith's characters here the rents are their God-given due.
+It is by their land, their property, their unearned income that this conservative class can live the way it does-can live at all.
+And Meredith absorbs into this attack on landowners and capital, Arnold's attack on the barbarism of the aristocracy and philistinism of the middle classes-an attack on the English establishment mindlessness, its contempt for the arts.
+The two qualities are not necessarily associated-and Meredith does not assert that they are; indeed, he shows in the French count, Renée's father, an equally inequitable political and social system supporting a man of taste; the count looks at the art treasures of Venice on his feudal, unearned wealth; while Romfrey would not go to visit Nevil in Venice-it would mean "breaking loose from shooting engagements at a minute's notice, to rush off to a fetid foreign city notorious for mud and mosquitoes" (5:42).

 A love for art does not justify or even soften the count's feudalism.
-However a specific contempt for art is usually a sign with Meredith of something wrong with a character.
+However, a specific contempt for art is usually a sign with

+Meredith of something wrong with a character.

-Captain Baskelett respected the poetic art for its magical power over woman's virtue, but he disliked hearing verses ...
+Captain Baskelett respected the poetic art for its magical power over woman's virtue, but he disliked hearing verses . . .
 He abused his friend roundly, telling him it was contemptible to be quoting verses.
-(30;301).

-The Tory Blackburn Tuckham remarks

-'We've got ten thousand too many fellows writing already ... it's all unproductive dead weight on the country, these fellows with their writings!'
-(28;266)

-Indeed, that is true; if the country is to be the sort of country the Tuckhams and Baskelett's want, writing is a dead weight on the country.
+The Tory Blackburn Tuckham remarks "We've got ten thousand too many fellows writing already . . . it's all unproductive-dead weight on the country, these fellows with their writings!"
+(28:266).
+Indeed, that is true; if the country is to be the sort of country the Tuckhams and Baskeletts want, writing is a dead weight on the country.
 It is Tuckham who gives the most coherent defence of capitalism and property:

-'Property is ballast as well as treasure.
+"Property is ballast as well as treasure.
 I call property funded good sense.
 I would give it every privilege.
 If we are to speak of patriotism, I say the possession of property guarantees it.
-I maintain that the lead of men or property is in most cases sure to be the safe one ... '
+I maintain that the lead of men or property is in most cases sure to be the safe one . . ."

-Mr. Tuckham grew fervent in his allusions to our wealth and our commerce.
+Mr Tuckham grew fervent in his allusions to our wealth and our commerce.
 Having won the race and gained the prize, shall we let it slip out of our grasp?
 Upon this topic his voice descended to tones of priestlike awe; for are we not the envy of the world?
 Our wealth is countless, fabulous.
 It may well inspire veneration.
-And we have won it with our hands, thanks (he implied it so) to our religion ...
+And we have won it with our hands, thanks (he implied it so) to our religion . . .
 We perish as a Great Power if we cease to look sharp ahead, hold firm together, and make the utmost of what we possess.
-The word for the performance of those duties is Toryism: a word with an older flavour than Conservatism, and Mr. Tuckham preferred it.
-By all means let working men be free men: but a man must earn his freedom daily, or he will become a slave in some form or another: and the way to earn it is by work and obedience to right direction.
-In a country like ours, open on all sides to the competition of intelligence and strength, with a Press that is the voice of all parties and of every interest; in a country offering to your investments three and a half and more per cent., secure as the firmament! - which Meredith shows us quite clearly did not give voice to all parties and to every interest.
+The word for the performance of those duties is Torvism: a word with an older flavour than Conservatism, and Mr Tuckham preferred it.
+By all means let working men be free: but a man must earn his freedom daily, or he will become a slave in some form or other: and the way to earn it is by work and obedience to right direction.
+In a country like ours, open on all sides to the competition of intelligence and strength, with a Press that is the voice of all parties and of every interest; in a country offering to your investments three and a half and more per cent., secure as the